Mecan River III

 Water levels are almost always reliable, but because this trip begins at the headwaters of the river, intrepid paddlers who even want to attempt it would benefit from waiting until after a good rain to avoid a lot of scraping in the shallows but enjoy the riffles and light rapids.

-Mecan River Springs, Chicago Road in Waushara and Marquette Counties, Wisconsin
+Mecan River Springs, off Chicago Road northeast of Coloma, Wisconsin

 Day 1: 7.16.15